 - Big Good: Squire Bassat acts as one more or less.

 - Creepy Uncle: While Joss despises Mary at the beginning of the novel, he comes to care for her and admits to having a 'soft spot' for her.
 He kisses her on the lips when she is injured and later suggests to her that if he were younger, he would have courted her.

-- Evil Albino: Francis Davey, the vicar.
+- Evil Albino: The vicar, Francis Davey.
 A very progressive example, as society's reaction to him being different is cited as his reason, as opposed to him being simply an evil 'freak of nature'.
 Moreover, most albinos would make terrible gunmen owing to their bad eyesight, but Davey makes other people do his dirty work for him.
-Also, up till the point he reveals himself to be the big bad, Mary trusts him absolutely.
+Also, up till the point he reveals his true self, Mary trusts him absolutely.

 - Evil Uncle: Joss admits to Mary that he has murdered people.